-Each Annual Report is to be signed by two Directors or more.
+24.3 Each Annual Report is to be signed by two Directors or more.

-The Board will include in or with each Annual Report a form whereby a Member can indicate his or her wish not to be a Member on request, and to be removed from the Members’ Register.
+24.4 The Board may include in or with each Annual Report a form whereby a Member can indicate his or her wish not to be a Member on request, and to be removed from the Members’ Register.

+24.5 The Annual Report will be published on the Society’s website each year no later than the date on which voting for the Annual General Meeting opens to Members.

 Business at Annual General Meetings